League One leaders Hull City produced a stunning performance to thrash promotion rivals Portsmouth at Fratton Park.

 Grant McCann kept faith with the same starting XI that brushed aside Accrington for the 516-mile round trip to the south coast – the Tigers’ second-longest journey of the campaign.

-The substitutes’ bench showed two alternations, with Reece Burke – back available after serving a one-match suspension – and Billy Chadwick coming in for Jordan Flores and Sean McLoughlin.
+The substitutes’ bench showed two alternations, with Reece Burke – back available after serving a one-match suspension – and Billy Chadwick replacing Jordan Flores and Sean McLoughlin.

 Kenny Jackett’s men scored after six minutes that night but there was no early goal on this occasion, with nothing between the sides in a cagey opening quarter.

-Gavin Whyte traded passes with Greg Docherty and surged into the area before falling under the challenge of Callum Johnson, but City’s penalty appeals were ignored by referee Ben Toner.
+Gavin Whyte traded passes with Greg Docherty and surged into the area before falling under the challenge of Callum Johnson, but the penalty appeals were ignored by referee Ben Toner.

 The Blues were largely kept at arm’s length; John Marquis had a goal disallowed for a shove on Jacob Greaves and Marcus Harness curled a 25-yard free-kick harmlessly over the bar.

-Own goals from set-pieces proved Hull City’s undoing back in December, but this time it was the visitors who profited from one midway through the first half.
+Own goals from set-pieces proved City’s undoing back in December, but this time it was the Tigers who profited from one midway through the first half.

 Lewis-Potter met Honeyman’s inviting free-kick with a downward header which home keeper Craig MacGillivray pushed onto Whatmough, with the ball bouncing in off the unfortunate defender.